learn-co-students/react-container-components-lab-nyc-web-100818/README.md

 #### `<MovieReviews>`

-* Your `MovieReviews` component should be stateless and functional.
+- Your `MovieReviews` component should be **stateless and functional**.

-* You are free to lay out each review as you like using the data that the API returns, but make sure that the component outputs a top-level element with the class `review-list` and that each review is wrapped by an element with class `review`.
+- You are free to lay out each review as you like using the data that the API returns, but make sure that the component **outputs a top-level element with the class `review-list`** and that **each review is wrapped by an element with class `review`**.

 #### `<LatestMovieReviewsContainer>` and `<SearchableMovieReviewsContainer>`

-* Both container components should be class components that maintain state.
+- Both container components should be class components that maintain state.

-* The `LatestMovieReviewsContainer` should have a top-level wrapping element with class `latest-movie-reviews`.
+- The `LatestMovieReviewsContainer` should have a top-level wrapping element with class `latest-movie-reviews`.

-* The `SearchableMovieReviewsContainer` should have a top-level wrapping element with class `searchable-movie-reviews`.
+- The `SearchableMovieReviewsContainer` should have a top-level wrapping element with class `searchable-movie-reviews`.

 ## The _New York Times_ API

 In order to fetch data from the _New York Times_ API, you'll need to make calls to the following URLs:

-* For the latest movie reviews: `https://api.nytimes.com/svc/movies/v2/reviews/all.json`
+- For the latest movie reviews: `https://api.nytimes.com/svc/movies/v2/reviews/all.json`
-* To query the search API: `https://api.nytimes.com/svc/movies/v2/reviews/search.json?query=<search-term>`
+- To query the search API: `https://api.nytimes.com/svc/movies/v2/reviews/search.json?query=<search-term>`

 In addition to making calls to these URLs, you will need to request an API key from [here](https://developer.nytimes.com/signup).
 Once you have the key, you